-To segment each web page, we waited for the page to load completely, also accounting for time needed for popup dialogs to appear.
-However, web pages may also display text from subsequent interactions, and with dynamically loaded content (e.g., a countdown timer).
+To segment each web page, the crawler waited for the page to load completely, also accounting for the time needed for popup dialogs to appear.
+However, web pages may also display text from subsequent user interactions, and with dynamically loaded content (e.g., a countdown timer).
 To capture possible segments from such updates to the web page during a crawl-no matter how minor or transient-we integrated the Mutation Summary [3] library into our checkout crawler.
 The Mutation Summary library combines DOM MutationObserver events [18] into compound event summaries that are easy to process.
 When the checkout crawler received a new Mutation Summary representing updates to the page, it segmented (Algorithm 1) this summary and stored the resulting segments.

 For each segment, we stored its HTML Element type, its element text (via innerText), its dimensions and coordinates on the page, and its style including its text and background colors.
+Our crawls resulted in \sim 13 million segments across the 53K product URL pages.